kubernetes/website/content/en/blog/_posts/2019-03-28-running-kubernetes-locally-on-linux-with-minikube.md

 ---
-title: Running Kubernetes locally on Linux with Minikube - now with Kubernetes 1.14 support.
+title: Running Kubernetes locally on Linux with Minikube - now with Kubernetes 1.14 support
 date: 2019-03-28
 ---
 **Author**: [Ihor Dvoretskyi](https://twitter.com/idvoretskyi), Developer Advocate, Cloud Native Computing Foundation

 <center>{{<figure width="600" src="/images/blog/2019-03-28-running-kubernetes-locally-on-linux-with-minikube/ihor-dvoretskyi-1470985-unsplash.jpg">}}</center>

-*A few days ago, Kubernetes community announced [Kubernetes 1.14](https://kubernetes.io/blog/2019/03/25/kubernetes-1-14-release-announcement/), the most recent version of Kubernetes.
-Alongside with it, Minikube, a part of the Kubernetes project, recently hit the [1.0 milestone](https://github.com/kubernetes/minikube/releases/tag/v1.0.0), which supports [Kubernetes 1.14](https://kubernetes.io/blog/2019/03/25/kubernetes-1-14-release-announcement/) by default.*
+*A few days ago, the Kubernetes community announced [Kubernetes 1.14](https://kubernetes.io/blog/2019/03/25/kubernetes-1-14-release-announcement/), the most recent version of Kubernetes.
+Alongside it, Minikube, a part of the Kubernetes project, recently hit the [1.0 milestone](https://github.com/kubernetes/minikube/releases/tag/v1.0.0), which supports [Kubernetes 1.14](https://kubernetes.io/blog/2019/03/25/kubernetes-1-14-release-announcement/) by default.*

 Kubernetes is a real winner (and a de facto standard) in the world of distributed Cloud Native computing.
 While it can handle up to [5000 nodes](https://kubernetes.io/blog/2017/03/scalability-updates-in-kubernetes-1.6) in a single cluster, local deployment on a single machine (e.g. a laptop, a developer workstation, etc.) is an increasingly common scenario for using Kubernetes.